mkrol106/ProjectEuropeEnergy/README.md

 ## Description
 This is a data analysis training project, in which the data from the World Energy Consumption dataset is used to present the usage of different energy sources across
 Europe.
+The project employs:
-The project employs the MySQL RDBMS (Relational Database Management System) for storing and querying the imported data, the Python programming language for processing the raw data and generating SQL scripts, and Tableau Public software for data visualization.
+- MySQL RDBMS (Relational Database Management System) for storing and querying the imported data,
+- Python programming language for processing the raw data and generating SQL scripts,
+- Tableau Public software for data visualization.

 ## Technologies
 The project is created with: